Ryshackleton/node-web-scraper/README.md

 node-web-scraper
 ================

 Simple web scraper to fetch various data from the web.
+Forked from [this excellent tutorial](https://scotch.io/tutorials/scraping-the-web-with-node-js)

 To run this example use the following commands:

 ``` shell